-You can demonstrate the intention of returning their money if they are not satisfied with the experience in your escape room.
-And while that’s a very powerful strategy that is telling potential clients you have so much confidence in the quality of your room that you are sure they will not be disappointed, it really depends on your business model.
+You can demonstrate the intention of returning their money if they are not satisfied with the experience your hospitality / tourism business offers.
+And while that’s a very powerful strategy that is telling potential clients you have so much confidence in the quality of your offering that you are sure they will not be disappointed, it really depends on your business model.

 Perhaps you don’t feel comfortable about it.